Andrea Marko (footballer)

 Andrea Marko (born 3 November 1956) is an Albanian retired footballer and football manager.

 Playing career

 Club

-Marko played his entire career for hometown club Dinamo Tirana.
+Marko played his entire career for hometown club Dinamo Tirana as a midfielder.

 International

 He made his debut for Albania in a September 1980 FIFA World Cup qualification match against Finland in Tirana and earned a total of 5 caps, scoring no goals.
 His final international was a May 1985 FIFA World Cup qualification match against Poland.